Author

 Solomon Stoddard

-Solomon Stoddard (1643–1729) was a prominent New England Congregationalist minister and theologian whose tenure at Northampton, Massachusetts, made him one of the most influential religious figures of the late seventeenth and early eighteenth centuries.
-He developed the controversial "Stoddardean" practice of admitting unconverted church members to communion, departing from strict Congregationalist polity and anticipating later evangelical inclusivity.
-His theological innovations and his role in fostering periodic religious revivals in his congregation established him as a precursor to the Great Awakening and a significant transitional figure between Puritan orthodoxy and American evangelicalism.
+Solomon Stoddard (1643–1729) was a prominent New England Congregationalist minister and theologian whose tenure at Northampton, Massachusetts, made him one of the most influential ecclesiastical figures of the late seventeenth and early eighteenth centuries.
+He developed the controversial "Stoddardean" practice of admitting unconverted church members to communion, departing from stricter Congregationalist polity and anticipating later revivalist approaches to church membership.
+His theological innovations and his role as a spiritual mentor to younger ministers, including his grandson Jonathan Edwards, significantly shaped the religious landscape of colonial America and the intellectual foundations of the Great Awakening.

 Works in the Library